hughplay/dockerlab/README.md

 dockerlab new <project_name>
 ```

-Or init a dockerlab project in the current directory:
+Or init a dockerlab environment for the existing project:

 ```bash
 dockerlab init .